-First, go to home directory and download Go tarball by using curl command:
+First, go to the home directory and download Go tarball by using

-Now extract the downloaded tarball using following command inside /usr/local directory:
+Now extract the downloaded tarball using the following command inside /usr/local directory:

 Then, You should set PATH in order to find Go executable binaries by the system:

-Next save and exit the file then reload the profile running below command:
+Next, save and exit the file then reload the profile running the below command:

 You can confirm with the Go version installed: